bttger/sql-to-json/benchmark/README.md

 ### Join depth of 1

-Find a random film store and return their customers and film inventory (limited to 50 entries).
+Find a random film store, their customers and film inventory (limited to 50 entries).

 ||Prisma|SQL-to-JSON|
 |---|---:|---:|